sharafialireza/myWork/README.md

 Dockerfile and requirements.txt included.

-1- Create a directory on your computer, save the python application file along with input file (IP location as tsv) and the Dockerfile supplied with application in that directory.
+1- Create a directory on your computer, save the python application file along with input file (IP location as tsv), the requirements.txt and the Dockerfile supplied with application in that directory.

 2- The container is created by using the following command.
 The python application file name supplied is named "main.py" and its Dockerfile is using that name to create the docker image.
 The Dockerfile needs to